Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Introduction

-The Oscillator strength of the transition is defined as $|\mu_{21}|^2$.
-The oscillator strength is directly related to the radiative decay lifetime and absorption cross-section of the two level system.
-Experimentally, it is convenient to measure radiative decay rate of a system, which can be expressed in terms of the Einstein A and B coefficients.\cite{10.1119/1.12937}
+The TDM is directly related to the radiative decay lifetime and absorption cross-section of the two level system.
+Experimentally, it is convenient to measure radiative decay rate of a non-degenerate two level system in vacuum, which can be expressed in terms of the Einstein A and B coefficients,\cite{10.1119/1.12937} as shown in Fig. 1(a).
 The Einstein A and B coefficients describe the transition rate from the respective energy levels.
 A\textsubscript{21} is the spontaneous emission rate from energy level 2 to energy level 1.
 B\textsubscript{21} and B\textsubscript{12} and are the absorption and stimulated emission rates of level 2 and 1 respectively.

 The Einstein A and B coefficients are inter-dependent.
-The Einstein A coefficient is the reciprocal of the spontaneous emission life time ($\tau$).
-The Einstein B coefficient is related to the absorption cross-section ($\alpha$).
-Both the coefficients are dependent on the transition dipole moment.
+Under dipolar approximation, the Einstein A coefficient is the reciprocal of the spontaneous emission life time ($\tau^\textup{vac}_\textup{21}$) in vacuum.
+The Einstein A and B coefficients are related to the TDM.\cite{Stenzel2024,10.1119/1.12937,MCEHuber_1986}